-For 2020/21 an additional £733,050 is required.
-It was proposed to transfer grant funding to the value of £410,263 to local authorities, to be passported back to ERW, leaving a deficit of £322,787 to be met by additional contributions from each local authority.
+For 2020/21 an additional £322,140 is required.
+It was proposed to transfer grant funding to the value of £161,400 to local authorities, to be passported back to ERW, leaving a deficit of £160,740 to be met by additional contributions from each local authority.
+Directors were tasked with reviewing the core staffing model and develop proposals to reduce spend to reduce the quantum of the additional contributions required.